 In a time where names like Nalle Hukkataival, Daniel Woods, or Adam Ondra are synonyms with hard bouldering, it’s easy to forget some of the legends that paved the way for the current generation of climbers.

-Fred got his first taste for climbing in 1983, at age 13, after a trip with his brother Francois, who is also an accomplished climber in his own right.
+Fred got his first taste for climbing in 1983, at the age of 13, after a trip with his brother Francois, who is also an accomplished climber in his own right.
 Nicole confesses he was never the sporty type, often spending his childhood reading and drawing, climbing didn’t come easy to the young Swiss adventurer.
 The Nicole brothers spent their early teens exploring the mountains and experimenting with early forms of sport climbing and bouldering that were starting to emerge.

 It was in 1987, as an unknown 16-year-old, Fred and his brother gained the attention of the growing community of European climbers.
-The brothers successfully made a repeat of Patrick Berhault’s iconic Le toit d’Auguste, an 8B+ sport route that was considered as one of the hardest routes at the time.
+The brothers successfully made a repeat of Patrick Berhault’s iconic Le Toit d’Auguste, an 8B+ sport route that was considered one of the hardest routes at the time.

 Although the Nicole brothers had proved themselves as capable sport climbers, it was in the evolving discipline of bouldering that they would really leave their mark on the sport.
 Frédéric was first introduced to the discipline after a trip to Wallis (also spelled Valais) where a developing bouldering scene captivated the Swiss brothers.
 These early years of Fred’s climbing journey were influenced by the trips and teaching of some of the prominent climbers of the time including Lucien Abbet, Filou Scherrer, Graeme Livingstone and Benoit Dorsaz.

 While La Danse Des Balrogs represented a big breakthrough on the bouldering scene, this ascent was the start of a string of iconic ascents from Nicole.
 The next record-breaking ascent would come four years later, in 1996, on that same boulder in Branson.
-Off the back of summer that had seen Nicole make a string of hard boulder ascents, Nicole got to work on a new, next level, project on the boulder.
-After three days of working the beta, Nicole laid claim to Raja, the world’s first (8B+/V14) boulder problem.
+Off the back of summer that had seen Nicole make a string of hard boulder ascents, Nicole got to work on a new, next-level project on the boulder.
+After three days of working on the beta, Nicole laid claim to Raja, the world’s first (8B+/V14) boulder problem.

 With these ascents, Nicole secured his reputation as the best boulder of his generation.
 Over the following years, Nicole began to travel the world, leaving a trail of hard boulder ascents in his path, with Coeur de Lion (V14/8B+), Crown of Aragorn (8B/V13) and Slash Face (V13/14,8B/8B+) in the Hueco Tanks being some of the most noteworthy ascents of this time.